a-revozyan/opsfleet/README.md

 1. EKS ControlPlane is accessible through public address.
 It should be external because of avoiding VPN

 To automatically deploy the project, run the `main-script.sh` script:
+`main-script.sh` has been checked on `ubuntu` and `alma` linux.
+That script should work correctly on macos, rhel, etc. However, I haven't had enough time to check it out.

 1. **Make the script executable and run it:**
    ```bash